nixworks/public/news/2012/09/5/index.md

 ##### Killed
 ### [A drone strike conducted by the United States kills at least five suspected militants in the eastern Yemeni province of Hadhramaut. ](/news/2012/09/5/a-drone-strike-conducted-by-the-united-states-kills-at-least-five-suspected-militants-in-the-eastern-yemeni-province-of-hadhramaut.md)
-_Context: Hadhramaut Governorate, Yemen, killed_
+_Context: killed, Yemen, Hadhramaut Governorate_

 ##### Palestinian Authority
 ### [A Palestinian Authority colonel is killed by gunfire from unknown assailants in Jenin, West Bank. ](/news/2012/09/5/a-palestinian-authority-colonel-is-killed-by-gunfire-from-unknown-assailants-in-jenin-west-bank.md)
-_Context: Palestinian Authority, Jenin, West Bank_
+_Context: Jenin, West Bank, Palestinian Authority_

 ##### Second bailout
 ### [In a letter ordering terms for the next installment of the second bailout, the European Commission, European Central Bank and International Monetary Fund ("the troika") want Greece to raise the maximum amount of weekly work days to six.
 Prime Minister of the Netherlands Mark Rutte rules out a third bailout loan.
 Diederik Samsom of the Labour Party, excludes Greece from leaving the eurozone; he mentions tutelage. ](/news/2012/09/5/in-a-letter-ordering-terms-for-the-next-installment-of-the-second-bailout-the-european-commission-european-central-bank-and-international.md)
-_Context: second bailout, Diederik Samsom, European Commission, risk being forced out of the euro zone, Mark Rutte, Labour Party, International Monetary Fund, European Central Bank, Prime Minister_
+_Context: International Monetary Fund, Mark Rutte, second bailout, Prime Minister, European Central Bank, Labour Party, risk being forced out of the euro zone, Diederik Samsom, European Commission_

 ##### UNCTAD
 ### [The UNCTAD releases a report detailing the further deterioration of the occupied Palestinian territories's economic environment. ](/news/2012/09/5/the-unctad-releases-a-report-detailing-the-further-deterioration-of-the-occupied-palestinian-territories-s-economic-environment.md)